Igor03/academic-projects/README.md

 # Academic Projects
 Here you have some (the ones I was able to find going through my stuff) of the projects/algorithms that I developed during my CS degree.
-In this repository we have a bunch projects the were built with a number o languages including
+In this repository we have a bunch of projects that were built with a number of languages, including
 C, Java, MATLAB, Python.
 Inside some of those projects you may find a .pdf file that is, usually, a report containing results and, most of those reports were build using LaTeX.

 # Disciplines